Produktbild: Mind Over Markets

 TPO Value-Area Calculation 332

-APPENDIX II TPO versus Volume Profiles 335
+Appendix II TPO versus Volume Profiles 335

 Single Price Level Distortions 336

-End of Day Total Volume versus Ongoing
+End of Day Total Volume versus Ongoing Volume throughout the Day 337

 Anomalies 337